Fast Covariance Estimation for Sparse Functional Data: Simulations

 \subsection{Simulation results}

-The results for estimating the true covariance function are summarized in Table~\ref{table:mise}, Figure~\ref{fig:sim1} and Figure~\ref{fig:sim2}.
-For most model conditions, FACE gives the smallest medians of integrated squared errors and has the smallest IQRs.
+The detailed simulation results are presented in Section S.3 of the online supplement.
+Here we provide summaries of the results along with some illustrations.
+In terms of estimating the covariance function, for most model conditions, FACEs gives the smallest medians of integrated squared errors and has the smallest inter-quarter ranges (IQRs).
 MLE is the 2nd best for case 1 while {\it loc} is the 2nd best for case 2.
+See Figure~\ref{fig:sim1} and Figure~\ref{fig:sim2} for illustrations under some model conditions.

-Table~\ref{table:eig1} reports the results for estimating the $1$st eigenfunction.
-The results for estimating the 2nd and 3rd eigenfunctions are shown in Table~\ref{table:eig2} and Table~\ref{table:eig3}, respectively.
-Figure~\ref{fig:sim-eig} illustrates the superiority of FACE for estimating eigenfunctions when $n=100$, $m=5$.
-FACE tends to outperform other approaches in most scenarios, while for the remaining scenarios, its performance is still comparable with the best one.
+In terms of estimating the eigenfunctions, FACEs tends to outperform other approaches in most scenarios, while for the remaining scenarios, its performance is still comparable with the best one.
 MLE performs well for case 1 but relatively poorly for case 2, while the opposite is true for {\it loc}.
 TPRS and {\it fpca.sc} perform quite poorly for estimating the 2nd and 3rd eigenfunctions in both case 1 and case 2.
+Figure~\ref{fig:sim-eig} illustrates the superiority of FACEs for estimating eigenfunctions when $n=100$, $m=5$.

-The results for estimation of eigenvalues are shown in Tables~\ref{table:eigval1}, \ref{table:eigval2}, and \ref{table:eigval3}.
-We have the following findings: 1) FACE performs the best for estimating the first eigenvalue in case 1; 2) {\it loc} performs the best for estimating the first eigenvalue in case 2; 3) MLE performs overall the best for estimating 2nd and 3rd eigenvalues in both cases, while the performance of FACE is very close and can be better than MLE under some model scenarios; 4) TPRS, {\it fpca.sc} and {\it loc} perform quite poorly for estimating the 2nd and 3rd eigenvalues in most scenarios.
-We conclude that FACE shows overall very competitive performance and never deviates much from the best performance.
-We use Figure~\ref{fig:sim-eigval} to illustrate the patterns of eigenvalue estimation for $n=100$, $m=5$.
+As for estimation of eigenvalues, we have the following findings: 1) FACEs performs the best for estimating the first eigenvalue in case 1; 2) {\it loc} performs the best for estimating the first eigenvalue in case 2; 3) MLE performs overall the best for estimating 2nd and 3rd eigenvalues in both cases, while the performance of FACEs is very close and can be better than MLE under some model scenarios; 4) TPRS, {\it fpca.sc} and {\it loc} perform quite poorly for estimating the 2nd and 3rd eigenvalues in most scenarios.
+We conclude that FACEs shows overall very competitive performance and never deviates much from the best performance.
+Figure~\ref{fig:sim-eigval} illustrates the patterns of eigenvalue estimation for $n=100$, $m=5$.